When the world lined up to start the AI race, Canada was out of the gate like Andre de Grasse, taking the lead on research and development.

 Now, can we lead on tackling its ethical and societal implications?

 The news is flooded with examples of AI fails: algorithms that favour male job applicants over women, or image recognition software failing to correctly identify people of colour.

-Dr. Foteini Agrafioti, the Head of Borealis AI and one of the country’s strongest voices on ensuring AI is ethical, was announced last week as the co-chair of Canada’s new Advisory Council on AI.
-She led the latest RBC Disruptors conversation about battling bias in AI with Dr. Elissa Strome, Executive Director, Pan-Canadian AI Strategy at CIFAR, and Dr. Layla El Asri, Research Manager, Microsoft Research Montréal.
+Dr. Foteini Agrafioti, the Head of Borealis AI and one of the country’s strongest voices on ensuring AI is ethical, is also the co-chair of Canada’s Advisory Council on AI.
+She led the RBC Disruptors conversation about battling bias in AI with Dr. Elissa Strome, Executive Director, Pan-Canadian AI Strategy at CIFAR, and Dr. Layla El Asri, Research Team Lead at Borealis AI and formerly Research Manager at Microsoft Research Montréal.

 Here are their thoughts on what the scientific community, governments and ordinary citizens can do to confront bias in artificial intelligence, and position Canada as a leader in ethical AI.

 Bias has long existed in our society – and so it exists in our data.
 El Asri sees this as an opportunity.
 Unlike our own unconscious bias, we can at least uncover bias in an algorithm.
 To do this, companies need to be auditing their AI for bias every step of the way, as the major labs are now doing.
 El Asri credited Canadian leaders, such as AI pioneer Yoshua Bengio, for developing a will in Canada’s tech community to develop AI in a responsible way.

 2. Diversify the Industry